 They can run remote diagnostics and arrange warranty replacement if the tag is within its 1-year limited warranty.
 The warranty covers manufacturing defects but not accidental damage or normal wear.

-Yip recommends a fresh CR2032 every six months, even if the old one still has charge.
-Proactive swaps prevent the voltage drops that cause erratic behavior.
+Proactive CR2032 swaps help prevent the voltage drops that cause erratic behavior.
 Stick with major brands — Energizer, Duracell, Panasonic — and check the date code on the packaging to avoid old stock.

 Keep the Yip app updated